KyloIO/kylo-docs/about/KyloFrequentlyAskedQuestions.rst

 Does Kylo support high-availability (HA) features?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-v0.8.1 (mid-May 2017) will include support for Kylo clustering via a load-balancer.
-In addition, current data processing will not be impacted if Kylo becomes unavailable or during upgrades.
+Yes, Kylo clustering is possible via a load-balancer.
+In addition, current data processing running under NiFi will not be impacted if Kylo becomes unavailable or during upgrades.

 Metadata
 --------